 Facebook’s MVP was a basic social networking site that included only core features such as user profiles, friend connections, and simple communication tools.
 By limiting the user base to Harvard, Zuckerberg was able to test the product in a controlled environment and gather feedback from a targeted audience.

-This MVP approach helped Facebook build a solid foundation before expanding to other universities and, eventually, opening up to the public.
-The gradual rollout allowed the team to refine features based on real user feedback and adapt the platform to the needs of different demographics.
+Facebook used this MVP strategy to establish a solid base before extending to additional colleges and the public.
+The incremental deployment allowed the team to refine features based on user feedback and tailor the platform to different demographics.

 Initially launched as a side project at Odeo, a podcasting company, Twitter began as a simple idea for a microblogging platform where users could share short updates.